fiskaltrust/portal-manual-doc/doc/handbook-fr/dashboard.md

 Therefore, the menu structure may look different depending on the roles assigned.

 [![https://portal.fiskaltrust.fr/Home/Dashboard/](images/Home/Dashboard/Dashboard.png "https://portal.fiskaltrust.at/Home/Dashboard/")](https://portal.fiskaltrust.fr/Home/Dashboard/)
-Screenshot-FR 22: Dashboard - overview page with the functions shared with the user
+Dashboard - overview page with the functions shared with the user

 <img src="../images/Numbers/circle-1o.svg" width="24px"> Name of the user<br>Click on the username to access the submenus *Overview*, *Data*, *Change password* and *Change user name*.